 First to offer DNP degrees in nurse anesthesia, nursing informatics, and health innovation and leadership.

-Largest full-time DNP program in the country and ranked #7 by U.S. News and World Report.
+Second largest full-time DNP program in the country and ranked #6 by U.S. News and World Report.

-15th in NIH funding to nursing schools; 1st in Big Ten Academic Alliance.
-Along with Earl E. Bakken Center for Spirituality & healing, received nearly $5.5M in NIH funding in 2021.
+14th in NIH funding to nursing schools; Along with Earl E. Bakken Center for Spirituality & healing, received nearly $5.3M in NIH funding in 2022.

 The informatics program is ranked second in the nation and the midwifery program is ranked second by U.S. News and World Report.